mankinskin/HaskellGame/README.md

 # HaskellGame
-A terminal adventure game written in haskell
+A terminal adventure game written in haskell as a university project